 Annual lime applications are beneficial to our acidic Pacific Northwest lawns by allowing nutrients to be absorbed effectively.

 The presence of moss in your lawn indicates poor growing conditions for grass.
-Moss grows where grass cannot survive, such as nutrient poor soil, soil with high acidity, soil that is compacted or drains poorly or where there is excessive shade or thatch accumulation.
+Moss grows where grass cannot survive--in nutrient poor soil, soil with high acidity, soil that is compacted or drains poorly or where there is excessive shade or thatch accumulation.
 Iron, also known as ferrous sulphate, applied in winter or early spring kills moss.
 After the moss turns brown, rake it loose with a garden rake and remove it from the lawn.